 The large stone disk with its intricate pattern etched into the surface was positioned perfectly atop the point of a massive boulder.
-The boulder was on a cliff which overlooked the ocean.
-Waves stirred up by the stormy gray skies and tempest winds smashed against the sides of the cliff.
+The boulder was on a cliff overlooking the ocean.
+Waves stirred up by stormy gray skies and tempest winds smashed against the sides of the cliff.

 A young woman knelt atop the disk.
 She had long black hair tightly braided behind her back, hazel eyes, and a tanned animal skin wrapped about her body.
 A few black hairs came free with a gust.
-She wiped them away and then resumed securing the wrist of the older man splayed face up across the disk.
+She wiped them away, then resumed securing the wrist of the older man splayed face up across the disk.
 The man was Zantuma Zokai, leader of the Tura tribe.
-He was in his late fifties, wore an animal skin loin cloth and had gray hair that was matted from the large headdress he ordinarily worn.
-The headdress had fallen into the waters during the impact from the woman.
+He was in his late fifties, wore an animal skin loin cloth and had matted gray hair usually hidden beneath a large headdress, but that had fallen into the waters with the impact.

-A large bloody gash was along his right temple where she had connected with a stone.
-The man had come there at the woman’s behest.
-He never suspected her true intentions; such was the trust of a father.
+A large bloody gash was along his right temple where the woman connected with a stone.
+He had come at her behest, never suspecting her true intentions; such was the trust of a father.